What Do Dentists Use to Numb Your Mouth? Dental Anesthesia Explained

 Risks and benefits of general anaesthesia for dental procedures: Sedation and general anaesthesia medications can cause side effects like nausea, headache, shivering, hallucinations, slurred speech, pain, dizziness, tiredness, and lockjaw due to surgery trauma.

-Special considerations for patients receiving general anaesthesia: Before surgery, your doctor will discuss your medical conditions, medications, allergies, smoking, alcohol, and past anaesthesia reactions with you.
+Special considerations for patients receiving general anaesthesia: Before surgery, your dentist will want to know your medical conditions, medications, allergies, smoking, alcohol, and any past anaesthesia reactions you have.

-It is strictly advised not to eat or drink anything but water for 8 hours before surgery and may need to stop certain medications a week or more before the surgery to prevent bleeding.
+The dentist will also tell you not to eat or drink anything but water for 8 hours before surgery.
+You may also need to stop certain medications a week or more before the surgery to prevent bleeding.

 Techniques for Administering Dental Anesthesia